Designing for resilience in bushfire-prone areas

 Italian research centre Sotocarbo and the Peter Cook Centre for Carbon Capture and Storage Research are working to develop low cost, environmentally benign processes for separating carbon dioxide from industrial flue gas.
 They are also designing and testing tools for predicting and monitoring carbon dioxide migration in reservoirs

 Addressing the global challenge to conserve irrigation water

 Rubicon Water’s automated irrigation system saves billions of litres of water each year, helping farmers survive drought and increase crop yields.

 Improving business performance using process-mining software

-Apromore, a University of Melbourne start-up company, has raised $A6.84 million to develop its open-source process-mining software for commercial use.
+Apromore, a University of Melbourne start-up, has raised $A6.84 million for commercial development of its open-source process-mining software.

 International joint PhD opportunities in England

 Explore a range of joint PhD opportunities available in England, with the University of Manchester.